Cockpit: Ergonomics

 The layout of the cockpit, especially in the military fast jet, has undergone standardisation, both within and between aircraft, manufacturers and even nations.
 An important development was the "Basic Six" pattern, later the "Basic T", developed from 1937 onwards by the Royal Air Force, designed to optimise pilot instrument scanning.

 Ergonomics and Human Factors concerns are important in the design of modern cockpits.
 The layout and function of cockpit displays controls are designed to increase pilot situation awareness without causing information overload.
 In the past, many cockpits, especially in fighter aircraft, limited the size of the pilots that could fit into them.
 Now, cockpits are being designed to accommodate from the 1st percentile female physical size to the 99th percentile male size.

 In the design of the cockpit in a military fast jet, the traditional "knobs and dials" associated with the cockpit are mainly absent.
 Instrument panels are now almost wholly replaced by electronic displays, which are themselves often re-configurable to save space.
 While some hard-wired dedicated switches must still be used for reasons of integrity and safety, many traditional controls are replaced by multi-function re-configurable controls or so-called "soft keys".
-Controls are incorporated onto the stick and throttle to enable the pilot to maintain a head-up and eyes-out position – the Hands On Throttle And Stick or HOTAS concept,.
+Controls are incorporated onto the stick and throttle to enable the pilot to maintain a head-up and eyes-out position – the Hands On Throttle And Stick or HOTAS concept.
 These controls may be then further augmented by control media such as head pointing with a Helmet Mounted Sighting System or Direct voice input (DVI).
 Advances in auditory displays allow for Direct Voice Output of aircraft status information and for the spatial localisation of warning sounds for improved monitoring of aircraft systems.

 The layout of control panels in modern airliners has become largely unified across the industry.
 The majority of the systems-related controls (such as electrical, fuel, hydraulics and pressurization) for example, are usually located in the ceiling on an overhead panel.
 Radios are generally placed on a panel between the pilot's seats known as the pedestal.
 Automatic flight controls such as the autopilot are usually placed just below the windscreen and above the main instrument panel on the glareshield.
 A central concept in the design of the cockpit is the Design Eye Position or "DEP", from which point all displays should be visible.

 Most modern cockpits will also include some kind of integrated warning system.

-In a 2013 comparative study of a number of novel methods for cockpit-user interaction, touchscreen produced the largest number of "best scores".
+A study undertaken in 2013, to assess methods for cockpit-user menu navigation, found that touchscreen produced the "best scores".

+After the September 11, 2001 attacks, all major airlines fortified their cockpits against access by hijackers.